JiuChen0/JiuChen0/README.md

 - 👨🏽‍💻 I'm currently a senior in Computer Science at [Oregon State University](https://oregonstate.edu).
 - 🌱 I’m currently learning Deep Learning.
-- 🤔 My interests lie in playing video games, I own an Xbox console and a Nintendo Switch.
+- 🤔 My interests lie in playing video games.
 - 💬 Ask me about anything.
 - 📫 Email me if you have any thoughts.
 <!--### My GitHub Contributions: